 - the revenue associated with a number of large projects included in the 2H17 forecast would be predominately recognised in future periods following an accounting review;

-- “lower earnings than forecast from the Mass Market energy business following the volatility created by extreme weather events in 3QFY17”;
+- “lower earnings than forecast from the Mass Market energy business following the volatility created by extreme weather events in 3QFY17”; and

 - “other trading variances across the Group”.